Tell The World About Your Troop!

 The Photo Gallery displays the first photo from every event for which you've uploaded photos.

-Click on a photo to view all the photos from that event.
+Click on a photo to view a slide show of all the photos from that event.

 The Video Gallery displays the first video from every event for which you've loaded videos on YouTube™.